MarekKud/Project_tester/README.md

 # Project Specification.
 Project_Small_electronics_tester implemented on STM32F407VGT6.The project is based on a 32 bit processor of the STM family.
 PCB is designed on 4 layers.
-The device is originally used to test simple digital circuits.The design also includes a color display with touchscreen.
+The device is originally used to test simple digital circuits.The design also includes a color display with touchscreen.Communication between the processor and the application is based on the Communication Device Class.

 # Languages and Tools.